CompuNanoLab/PlasmaPhysicsLab/Lecture2/PIC_instructions.md

 cd PlasmaPhysicsLab/Lecture2
 ```

-Check that you have istalled what you need to run Jupyter Notebboks (you may need to use pip3 instead of pip):
+Check that you have installed what you need to run Jupyter Notebooks (you may need to use pip3 instead of pip):

 ```bash
 pip install jupyter